jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/telemetry.md

 - Another possible implementation is utilizing threadx block pools.
 However, that implementation reserves 4 bytes per block, as internally it manages the block as a linked list.
 That isn't desirable as it offsets the start address and limits the use of the complete block.
 This implementation does not have that limitation and overall memory consumption is equivalent, although the queue memory is internal.
 - Current model with two memory pools with fixed blocks sized for max usage is the simplest memory model.
 This shouldn't be a limitation with the large amount of available DDR.
 However it is optional to configure the block sizes at run time init utilizing knob values to reduce blocks sizes if deemed necessary at a later date.

-#### Data Collection Service Management
+#### Message Transfer Service Management

-The Data collection service manager is an object within the In band Telemetry Component that handles all interactions with the data collection service, which is the proxy for the host.
+The message transfer service manager is an object within the In band Telemetry Component that handles all interactions with the message transfer service, which is the proxy for the host.

-Currently it contains a pending package queue which is used to populate Data Collection protocol messages.

-TBD more when this is implemented
+It routes incoming TRP/DCP messages and queues all pending packages.

 #### Telemetry Power Package Example Sequence